-"Kaizen" is a Japanese word that means to make one's job Who Should Attend easier by taking it apart, studying it and making improvements.
-This course is designed to benefit senior executives, The intent is to make people more productive by improving operating managers, manufacturing operation supervisors, their working environment.
-The focus is immediate action industrial and manufacturing engineers, and improvement rather than longer-term improvements.
-Kaizen is also known project team leaders. as the deliberate application of common sense.
-Generally, Course Content the best knowledge resides with the people who are actually Introduction to Kaizen concepts & processes performing the work.
-They know the problems and, often, Eliminating waste the solutions.
-During a Kaizen event, these people are Process flow analysis involved.
-They make the recommendations on how to Spaghetti diagrams improve the process, and they make the physical changes Process mapping to the process.
-Because of this involvement, they typically Process flow analysis support and continue the process after the event is over.
+"Kaizen" is a Japanese word that means to make one's job easier by taking it apart, studying it and making improvements.
+The intent is to make people more productive by improving their working environment.
+The focus is immediate action rather than longer-term improvements.
+Kaizen is also known as the deliberate application of common sense.
+Generally, the best knowledge resides with the people who are actually performing the work.
+They know the problems and, often, the solutions.
+During a Kaizen event, these people are involved.
+They make the recommendations on how to improve the process, and they make the physical changes to the process.
+Because of this involvement, they typically support and continue the process after the event is over.